Bored-Entertainment/.github/profile/README.md

 **grey** : half-life nerd. responsible for most of OG mesa <br>
 **dirt** : is exclusively responsible for mesa.rip, and like the raddest guy in the world<br>
 **slash** : member of anonymous and 5 years old <br>
-**duck** : pretty cool guy, one of the first few members, basically made schoolgrounds and helped a decent amount on mesacomplex, huge nerd and also an emo.<br>
+**duck** : pretty cool guy, one of the first few members, basically made schoolgrounds and helped a decent amount on OG mesa, huge nerd and also an emo.<br>
 **usersniper** : has not contributed i think literally anything but he's chill <br>
 **exists** : fixed a lot of shit for us <br>
 **sugarcookiesoda** : co-created schoolgrounds with duck, schoolgrounds ui and some other cool stuff was done by them.